-I miss journaling, and while I would love to go back to it I’m still finding that I can’t make it a top priority.
+I miss journaling.
+While I would love to go back to it, I’m still finding that I can’t make it a top priority.
 If I were to devote the same amount of time to journaling that I used to, something else that’s more important would suffer.

 Blogging isn’t quite the same as journaling, but I’m thinking perhaps it could be productive and motivating for me to start posting “today in review” style blog posts.
 Motivating, because if I know that I have to share my accomplishments at the end of every day, it means that I will have to accomplish something worth sharing — something better and more shareable than “snuggled with the cats in bed all day.”

 I’m going to give this a try.
 Can I keep it up?
 I don’t know.
 Will I always have something worth sharing?
 I hope so, but again, I really don’t know.
 Let’s see how it goes.

 Today I Made…

 Today I Saw…

 …two young foxes playing together and chasing each other.
 They hopped up onto a fence and were running gracefully along; being atop the fence was not an issue for them at all.
 They were perfectly balanced.
 I had no idea foxes were so nimble.
 They were amazing.

 - 7 different types of kicks — 15 of each, on each side